gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

   - Raspberry Pi
   - Smart home series
 ---
-I have set up a couple Raspberry Pi&#8217;s with GrovePi+ and a few sensors.
+I have set up a couple Raspberry Pi's with GrovePi+ and a few sensors.
 They send out data with MQTT.

 That is not so useful without something to pick up those MQTT messages and doing something about them.
-Like showing them to me&#8230;
+Like showing them to me...

 <!--more-->
 &nbsp;